-This month, our readers give advice on selecting and caring for SPS corals.
+This month, our readers give advice on maintaining your calcium levels.

 The leaf scorpionfish is a reef safe fish that can be kept in reef tank with no harm to corals.
 But it is a threat to mobile inverts like shrimps and crabs, including much smaller fishes.
 It is best kept in peaceful community tank or a small reef tank that does not contains aggressive or picky fishes like triggers and Butterflyfish.

 Andrey shares his 155 gallon aquarium with us.

 Dana continues the discussion of fluorescent pigments with yellow and orange fluorescent pigments and thoughts concerning their function.

 Charles discusses various rare fish that the Waikiki Aquarium has had on exhibit.